PennTURBO/knowledgegraph-api/README.md

-# Dashboard REST API #
+# PennTurbo Knowledgegraph REST API #

-REST API for communication between various TURBO components
+REST API server for communication with resources produced by the knolwedgegraph Pipelines

 ## Installation ##
-Turbo-API is a Scala project that can either be run locally through SBT (Scala Build Tool), or run in a docker container.
+knowledgegraph-api is a Scala project that can either be run locally through SBT (Scala Build Tool), or run in a docker container.

 ### Requirements ###
 #### Local